salesforce/sa11y/CONTRIBUTING.md

 -   `yarn test:watch`
 -   `yarn lint:watch`

-3. Update changelog with `yarn changelog`
+3. Update changelog with `yarn release:changelog`
 4. Stage changes in git and do `yarn commit` to check staged changes and commit them with a formatted commit message
 5. Push changes to feature branch